pietronvll/pietronvll.github.io/content/the-operator-way.md

 Stay tuned!

-[^bonds]: For example through a government bond.
+[^1]: For example through a government bond.
-[^vectors]: In the extended sense I've just explained.
+[^2]: In the extended sense I've just explained.
-[^llms-nn]: Like transformers or state space models.
+[^3]: Like transformers or state space models.
-[^reprlearning]: TODO!
+[^4]: TODO!
 Link VampNets, DPNets, NCP & the other methods from applied maths.
-[^wf]: Physicists, often refer to the state as the *wave-function* of the system.
+[^5]: Physicists, often refer to the state as the *wave-function* of the system.
-[^topology]: I'm being extra-sloppy here, apologies to the analysts.
+[^6]: I'm being extra-sloppy here, apologies to the analysts.